Alfix-Januarivinter/MoreEndgame/README.md

 **Each Tool has each own scroll!**

-Reaper sword has Reaper scroll.
+**Reaper sword has Reaper scroll.**

+- Crafted from 8 Undead spirits and 1 paper

+It is used to craft the Reaper sword and can be applied to other tools and give them an ability.

 It can't be applied to the Reaper sword, because it already has the ability.
 But it can be applied to the Crystallized pickaxe and the Axe of the Trees, giving them a new ability and reducing the cooldown of the tools abilities.

-Crystallized pickaxe has Crystallized scroll.
+**Crystallized pickaxe has Crystallized scroll.**

+- Crafted from 8 Crystallized gems and 1 paper

+It is used to craft the Crystallized pickaxe and can be applied to other tools and give them an ability.

 It can't be applied to the Crystallized pickaxe, because it already has the ability.
 But it can be applied to the Reaper Sword and the Axe of the Trees, giving them a new ability and reducing the cooldown of the tools abilities.

-Axe of the Trees has Tree scroll.
+**Axe of the Trees has Tree scroll.**

+- Crafted from 8 Tree hearts and 1 paper

+It is used to craft the Axe of the trees and can be applied to other tools and give them an ability.

 It can't be applied to the Axe of the Trees, because it already has the ability.
 But it can be applied to the Crystallized pickaxe and the Reaper sword, giving them a new ability and reducing the cooldown of the tools abilities.